-Rev. Obadiah Holmes definitely has some Famous Kin.
-I’ve covered Abe Lincoln & Amelia Earhart and now I’m covering my connection to comedic legend, John Ritter.
+Rev. Obadiah Holmes definitely has some Famous kin.
+I’ve covered Abe Lincoln & Amelia Earhart and now I’m covering my connection to comedic legend, John Ritter, best known as Jack Tripper.

 Another descendant of Rev. Holmes, is Willis Carrier – the inventor of air conditioning (I really love this guy on hot, sticky, humid days!) – Carrier is his 8th great grandson.